Martin, Slovakia: Demographics

-According to the 2011 census, 81.7% of inhabitants were Slovaks, 1.0% Czechs, 0.09% Roma, and 0.2% Hungarians and 16.2% did not specify nationality.
-The religious makeup was 34.3% Roman Catholics, 28.3% people with no religious affiliation, 21.1% did not specify religion and 13.2% Lutherans.
+According to the 2011 census, 81.7% of inhabitants were Slovaks, 1.0% Czechs, 0.09% Roma, 0.2% Hungarians, and 16.2% did not specify nationality.
+The religious makeup was 34.3% Roman Catholics, 28.3% people with no religious affiliation, 21.1% did not specify religion, and 13.2% Lutherans.

 Sights

 The oldest building is a Romanesque church dedicated to Saint Martin of Tours (13th century).
 The Slovak National Museum placed its ethnographic collection in Martin.
 An open-air museum in the suburbs, the Museum of the Slovak Village (Jahodnícke háje), exhibits the traditional rural architecture and folk traditions of the region of Turiec.
 The Slovak National Cemetery is the official Slovak hall of fame, inspired by the Panthéon in Paris.
 The Slovak Chamber Theatre in Martin was established in 1944 as the second professional theatre company in Slovakia.
 The theatre building is a landmark of the city center.

 Martin is surrounded by Malá Fatra and Veľká Fatra mountains, which in winter offer excellent conditions for skiing.

-There is a historic mansion in the town of Záturčie in Martin district.
+There is a historic mansion in the town of Záturčie in the Martin district.

 Economy

 Martin is home to a Volkswagen Group-owned automotive industry production plant, under the Volkswagen Slovakia, a.s. subsidiary.
 Opened in 2000, it employs approximately 800 people.
 The city was hit hard in 2008 by the recession, as Volkswagen was forced to lay off over 200 workers.
 Other major industrial companies include ŽOS Vrútky (rail vehicles industry) or Prefa Sučany (concrete prefabricates).

 The Danish shoe company ECCO is located near the Kosuty II borough in an industrial park.
-This park also hosts other companies such as MAR SK, GGB or Zinkpower.
+This park also hosts other companies such as MAR SK, GGB, and Zinkpower.

-The university hospital employs approximately two thousand persons: doctors, nurses and other staff.
+The university hospital employs approximately two thousand personnel: doctors, nurses, and other staff.
 The printing company Neografia has clients in more than 15 European countries, where Neografia exports the decisive part of its production of books.
-Due to the economic crisis the unemployment rate rose to 10%, but was still below the national average rate.
+Due to the economic crisis, the unemployment rate rose to 10%, but was still below the national average rate.
 In March 2018, the unemployment rate was under 4%.
-Many inhabitants work in nearby town Žilina, that is an important industrial center and major city of region.
+Many inhabitants work in the nearby town Žilina, which is an important industrial center and a major city of the region.

 Education

 Martin is home to the Jessenius Faculty of Medicine, which is one of three medical schools in Slovakia.
 Among its international students are up to 500 Norwegian and 100 Icelandic medical students.

-The city's system of primary education consists of nine public schools, two private primary schools (BellAmos School), and two religious primary schools, enrolling in total 5,027 pupils.
+The city's system of primary education consists of nine public schools, two private primary schools (BellAmos School), and two religious primary schools, enrolling in total of 5,027 pupils.
 There is a plan to build a five-story high school near the main square.
 When completed, it will be the largest educational building in Slovakia apart from universities.
 The school will be named after Andrej Hlinka, a former Slovak politician.

 Secondary education is represented by two gymnasia with 828 students, three specialized high schools with 1,050 students (Business Academy Martin), and three vocational schools with 2,501 students (data as of 2007).